mpmont/blog.marcomonteiro.net/all_collections/_posts/2012-11-03-the-go-rogue-philosophy.md

 ---
 layout: post
 title: The "go rogue" philosophy
 date: 2012-11-03
 tag: experience,life,motivation,pep-talk,thoughts,Webdev
 description: I’ve been meaning to write this post for a long time now.
 The problem was I never quite find the right words to do it.

-The ”go rogue” philosophy is
 author: Marco Monteiro
 categories: [experience,life,motivation,pep-talk,thoughts,Webdev]
 ---

 I’ve been meaning to write this post for a long time now.
 The problem was I never quite find the right words to do it.

 The ”go rogue” philosophy is something that people follow every-time they want something to change.
 See it as a way to fight the system.
 Imagine you’re told to do something, something that you know is wrong and there’s a lot of better ways to do it.
 You have three options when that happens:
 <!--more-->